Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 **Superseded by:** LFO mode, which uses the button for a layer that needs it more.

-**The problem it solved still matters.** On build 1, holding FS1 means page 3 with SW1 up and parameter reset with SW1 down, and nothing on the panel says which.
-Reaching for page 3 with SW1 down wipes pages 2 and 3 instead.
-If LFO mode takes the button, page 3 goes back onto FS1 and this collision returns, unless O1 resolves in its favour.
+**The problem it solved is now solved elsewhere.** On build 1, holding FS1 means page 3 with SW1 up and a parameter reset with SW1 down, and nothing on the panel says which, so reaching for page 3 with SW1 down wipes both hidden pages.
+Tier 1 moves the reset to FS1 + FS2 instead, which fixes the collision without spending the button on it.

+**Still viable if:** the LFO layer turns out not to be worth a dedicated control, in which case this is the cheapest thing to do with the seventh hole.

 ### A3.
 Hard split of knobs between the two LFOs